AdrianP873/heroic/README.md

 - Add test after changes to src code i.e. invoke API-GW
 - If modify heroic-api/templates/python_pipe.yml, have CI lint/validate the yaml and upload it to s3 bucket
 - Template, package, test and deploy application chart
+- Created heroic-api bucket manually, need to TF this.
+Not sure where heroic-api-sam bucket is being created, but needs to be deleted and use heroic-api with prefix instead.

 ## Design Decisions